How to Choose a Boat Propeller That Won’t Drag You Down

 Slip

-Much like the wind, slip is something that's always changing.
-Slip works in conjunction with pitch, as described above.
+Like the wind, slip is always changing.
+As described above, slip works in conjunction with pitch.

 It's the difference between the theoretical distance the blade could revolve and how far it actually does revolve after taking into consideration all of the external factors.